How to polish a knife – the basics and top tips.

 How to Polish a Knife

 Whether you have a pocket knife, vintage knives, hunting knife, or just a kitchen knife, we have the essential tips for you on how to polish an entire knife.
-You can also use this to clean your Chinese meat cleaver.
+You can also use this to polish and clean your Chinese meat cleaver.

 Follow these tips below: